 Although a primary rationale for Section 1206 funding was that it would enable the U.S. government to respond more quickly to emerging needs than possible under the FMF process, the delivery of Section 1206 equipment has not always proved as expeditious as originally expected.
-Although DOD stated in a FY2009 budget request document that Section 1206 authority "allows a response to urgent and emergent threats or opportunities in six months or less,"14 the actual delivery time for much equipment can be longer.
+Although DOD stated in a FY2009 budget request document that Section 1206 authority "allows a response to urgent and emergent threats or opportunities in six months or less," 13 the actual delivery time for much equipment can be longer.
 A January 2009 DOD letter to certain Members of Congress states that "Section 1206 authority can provide training and equipment in one to two years, or less."
-State Department officials attribute the lag on some cases to multiple causes, most importantly the shortage of readily available equipment in many cases due to the small number of U.S. producers.
-Some analysts also have cited processing delays at the Defense Security Cooperation Agency (DSCA) as a factor.
-16
+14 State Department officials attribute the lag on some cases to multiple causes, most importantly the shortage of readily available equipment in many cases due to the small number of U.S. producers.
+Some analysts also have cited processing delays at the Defense Security Cooperation Agency (DSCA) as a factor.15

-14 FY 2009 Budget Request Summary Justification, p.
+13 FY 2009 Budget Request Summary Justification, p.
 103.

-15 A copy of the letter was provided by DOD, with the permission of a congressional recipient.
-It is signed by the former Under Secretary of Defense for Policy Eric S Edelman, who occupied that post as of the date of the letter, January 16, 2009.
-Hereafter referred to as OSD letter of January 16, 2009 responding to Members of Congress.
+14 A copy of the letter was provided by DOD, with the permission of a congressional recipient.
+It is signed by the former Under Secretary of Defense for Policy Eric S Edelman, who occupied that post as of the date of the letter, (continued...)